 That's a problem.

-Later in the program, I'll read this this there's a retired FBI agent addressing Comey on the Hillary investigation.
+There's a retired FBI agent addressing Comey on the Hillary investigation.

-Hillary knowingly and purposefully in her decisions and actions set up a server under her exclusive control and possession in order to control violate the law, in order to control information that was available to the American public and Congress regarding her actions as Secretary of State.
+Hillary, knowingly and purposefully, in her decisions and actions, set up a server under her exclusive control and possession in order to control, violate the law, in order to control information that was available to the American public and Congress regarding her actions as Secretary of State.

 Furthermore, she took those government-owned communications into her own personal possession after leaving her position, knowingly and willingly attempted to destroy them.

-By the way, that's obstruction of justice, violation of the law, penalty of which a minor offense is you never get a government position for the rest of your life.
+By the way, that's obstruction of justice, a violation of the law, penalty of which a minor offense is you never get a government position for the rest of your life, and was so nefarious in her actions, could never be known or used as evidence.

-Did you clean, did you did you wipe your server clean?
+Did you clean, did you, did you wipe your server clean?

 You mean like with a cloth, Ed?